wing5wong/artisan-whs-static/source/_extracurricular_activities/duke-of-edinburghs-hillary-award.md

 * Service
 * Physical Recreation
 * All 3 sections 6 months each if Bronze is completed.
-* Adventurous Project 3 days/2 nights
+* Adventurous Journey 3 days/2 nights

 ***Gold (16yrs+)***